 If you make and enjoy this recipe, please leave a rating below.
 And better yet – leave me a comment to tell me how you got on, or just say hi – I LOVE hearing from you.
 Follow me on Instagram, Facebook or Pinterest to see more of my everyday recipes and wellness tips.

 If you’re after a Naturopathic consult, read more here.

 - 15 g St John’s wort dried herb

 - 60 ml of the above herbal oil

 - 2 tablespoons finely chopped/grated organic beeswax about 15g (deeply moisturising, soothing, creates a protective layer over the skin)

 - 2 tablespoons finely grated cacao butter a rich moisturizer, rich source of fatty acids to aid in emulsification, gives firmness

-- 10 drops Melissa essential oil Lemon Balm
+- 10 drops Melissa essential oil common name, lemon balm

-- 2 drops of clove oil pain relief
+- 2 drops clove essential oil pain relief

 - 4 drops peppermint essential oil anti-viral, cooling, pleasant scent

 - 2 drops tea tree essential oil anti-viral